Facebook Ads Lead, Paid Media Specialist, Speaker, 15+ years of PPC and Facebook Ads expertise

 By now you probably know that Facebook Ads should be a core component of your digital marketing plan.
 If they aren’t, we need to talk.

-After all, with over two billion people using Facebook every month, why would you not want to capitalize on the reach you could have with them?
+After all, with nearly three billion people using Facebook every month, why would you not want to capitalize on the reach you could have with them?
 There is a massive market out there just waiting to hear about your products and services.

 When I make this kind of bold statement about the huge benefits of using Facebook Ads, people often come back with comments and questions about the relative merits of ads and boosted posts.